 The theory is considered here on an $L \times T$ volume with periodic boundary conditions in both directions.
-Finite-L and finite-T effects on the spectral function are significantly different.
+Finite-L and finite-T effects on the spectral density are significantly different.
 On the one hand, finite-T (or thermal) effects are shown below to be exponentially suppressed and are therefore reliably small.
-On the other hand, the spectral function is dramatically different at finite and infinite L.
+On the other hand, the spectral density is dramatically different at finite and infinite L.

 At infinite L the spectral density $\rho(E)$ defined in Eq.
 (7) is a continuous function which is analytic for all E except for $E=n\,m$ where n is a positive even integer.
-At finite L the spectrum of the Hamiltonian is discrete and the spectral function is a sum of Dirac δ -functions.
-As L increases, the spectrum of the Hamiltonian becomes denser and denser so that the continuous $L=\infty$ spectral density is recovered as a weak (or distributional) limit.
+At finite L, by contrast, the spectrum of the Hamiltonian is discrete and the spectral density is a sum of Dirac $\delta$ -functions.
+As L increases, the spectrum becomes denser and denser so that the continuous $L=\infty$ spectral density is recovered as a weak (or distributional) limit.
 In no meaningful way can this limit be considered point-wise and the finite-L effects on $\rho(E)$ treated as small corrections.
 Questions such as "Are the finite-L corrections to $\rho(E)$ exponentially suppressed?" are simply ill-posed.
-In contrast, smeared spectral functions converge to their infinite-L value in a point-wise sense.
-An immediate consequence of this discussion is that the $L \to \infty$ and $\epsilon \to 0^+$ limits (where ε is the width of the smearing kernel) do not commute and make sense only in a precise order: the $L \to \infty$ limit must be taken before the $\epsilon \to 0^+$ limit.
+By contrast, smeared spectral densities converge to their infinite-L value in a point-wise sense.
+An immediate consequence of this discussion is that the $L \to \infty$ and $\epsilon \to 0^+$ limits (where $\epsilon$ is the width of the smearing kernel) do not commute and make sense only in a precise order: the $L \to \infty$ limit must be taken before the $\epsilon \to 0^+$ limit.
+The importance of the ordered double limit was also stressed in Ref.
+[8] where the combined L and $\epsilon$ dependence of related spectral functions was considered in a perturbative context.

-We know that individual finite-L matrix elements at energies above the two-particle threshold approach their infinite-L limit with corrections that vanish as inverse powers of 1/L. When smeared spectral densities are considered, one may hope that finite-L corrections vanish faster than any inverse power in 1/L, at least if the smearing function is 'reasonable enough'.
+We know that individual finite-L matrix elements at energies above the two-particle threshold approach their infinite-L limit with corrections which vanish as inverse powers of 1/L. When smeared spectral densities are considered, one may hope that finite-L corrections vanish faster than any inverse power in 1/L, at least if the smearing kernel is 'reasonable enough'.
 This issue is explored in App.
-C, which considers a fictious system where the infinite-L spectral density is given entirely by the 2-particle contribution in Eq.
+C, which considers a fictitious system where the infinite-L spectral density is given entirely by the two-particle contribution in Eq.
 (9).
-The finite-L spectral density is then determined (up to exponential corrections) by the Lellouch-Lüscher formalism [14, 15].
-One sees explicitly that the smeared spectral function has finite-L contributions which are $O(e^{-mL})$ in the case of the gaussian kernel, despite the power-law corrections to the individual energies and matrix elements.
-For the Cauchy kernels the effects are also exponentially suppressed by $O(e^{-\mu L})$ where $\mu \leq m$ depends on the values of E, ε and m as
+The finite-L spectral density is then determined (up to exponential corrections) by the Lellouch-Lüscher formalism [3, 20].
+One sees explicitly that the smeared spectral density has finite-L contributions which are $O(e^{-mL})$ in the case of the Gaussian kernel, despite the power-law corrections to the individual energies and matrix elements.
+For the Cauchy kernels the effects are also exponentially suppressed by $O(e^{-\mu L})$ where $\mu \leq m$ depends on the values of $E, \epsilon$ and E as specified in Eq.
+(C25).

-In the derivation of the exponentially-suppressed finite-L contributions, the analyticity of the smearing kernel plays a central role, and one can see that smooth but non-analytic kernels produce finite-L corrections that decay faster than any inverse power of L but generally not exponentially.
-We also observe that the asymptotic large-L regime is reached only after a fairly large intermediate oscillatory region.
-We do not claim that these findings are valid beyond the simple exercise considered here, but it is clear that the landscape of phenomena related to the $L \to \infty$ limit of smeared spectral functions is rich.
+In the derivation of the exponentially-suppressed finite-L contributions, the analyticity of the smearing kernel plays a central role.
+Smooth but non-analytic kernels produce finite-L corrections that decay faster than any inverse power of L but generally not exponentially.
+We also observe that the finite-volume effects are oscillatory functions of L with an envelope decaying according to the predicted scaling.
+We do not claim that these findings are valid beyond the simple exercise considered here, but it is clear that the landscape of phenomena related to the $L \to \infty$ limit of smeared spectral densities is rich.